Huertas97/TREC_COVID_sentence_transformers/README.md

     ranking preserves.\n\
     Cite: 'Retrieval Evaluation with Incomplete Information', Chris Buckley\n\
     and Ellen Voorhees.
 In Proceedings of 27th SIGIR, 2004.\n",

+ ## ndcg@10
+The premise of  Discounted Cumulative Gain (DCG) is that highly relevant documents appearing lower in a search result list should be penalized as the graded relevance value is reduced logarithmically proportional to the position of the result.
+Since result set may vary in size among different queries or systems, to compare performances the normalised version is used (NDCG).
+NDCG divides the DCG score calculated by and ideal DCG (iDCG).
+The iDCG represents the perfect ranking algorithm that produces an nDCG of 1.0.

+NDCG@10 is a NDCG metric computed at a cut-off rank of 10.
+This is, considering only the top 10 results returned by the system.

+## p@5
+Precision is the fraction of the documents retrieved that are relevant to the user's information need.
+P@5 is a precision metric computed at a cut-off rank of 5.
+This is, considering only the top 10 results returned by the system.
+If the cutoff is larger than the number of docs retrieved, then it is assumed nonrelevant docs fill in the rest.

+Eg, if a method retrieves 15 docs of which 4 are relevant, then P20 is 0.2 (4/20).
+Precision is a very nice user oriented measure, and a good comparison number for a single topic, but it does not average well.
+For example, P20 has very different expected characteristics if there 300 total relevant docs for a topic as opposed to 10.

+precision at rank5 (P@5)

+ ## map

 # How to use